 Care

-How to Clean and Care for Glassware
+How to Clean and Care for Your Glassware

-• Sasha Weilbaker
+By Sasha Weilbaker

 Smudges, odors, stains, and residue can impact the flavor of said drink, even if you’re just serving water.
-And, as you might imagine, serving up cloudy glassware isn’t the greatest look (for both taste and sanitary reasons), while hosting.
+And, as you might imagine, serving up cloudy glassware isn’t the greatest look—for both taste and sanitary reasons)—while hosting.

 How to Clean Glassware

-Just like Plateware, most drinking glasses (including ours) can be cleaned either in the dishwasher or by hand.
+Just like plateware, most drinking glasses (including ours) can be cleaned either in the dishwasher or by hand.
 Here’s how to clean your glassware correctly and thoroughly using each method.

 By Hand